What is the function of the contractile vacuole in parame...

 Excretion of water in Paramecium is carried out by the Contractile vacuoles.

-The function of the convex lens in the correction of eye defects is to ...
+The main function of blood in mammals is to transport ...